DavidAce/h5pp/README.md

 ## Features
 *  Header-only C++17 template library
+*  High-level front-end to the C API of HDF5
 *  Support for common data types:
     *  `short`,`int`,`long`, `long long` (+ unsigned versions), `float`, `double`, `long double`
         *  any of the above in C-style arrays